| Title: | Mixed Models for Repeated Measures |

 ( |

-argument controls the variables the returned model frame will include.
+include argument controls the variables the model frame will include upon creation.

 Possible options are "response_var", "subject_var", "visit_var" and "group_var", representing the